 |ThicknessFrom Units||TRFrom Units||ThicknessTo Units||TRTo Units|

-Permeability is Mass*Length/[Area*Time*Pressure], though surprisingly the resulting unit is Time - i.e. the unit is simply "seconds".
+Permeability is Mass*Length/[Area*Time*Pressure], though surprisingly the resulting unit is Time - i.e. the unit is simply "seconds" (for fun the value in Seconds is always provided - it's a sort of universal standard).
 The problem is that everyone chooses different values of Mass, Length, Area, Time and Pressure, leading to 1000's of potential units (currently the app can convert between 3360 different units).
 Rather than try to list all possible units, choose from the common variants of each unit and the converter will do the appropriate calculation.
 There is no restriction - if you wish to mix US and metric units (a surprisingly common, if bizarre, thing to do) the converter will not object.
 For those who need cm³ (ml)as the Mass unit, the MWt of the gas is needed, 2 for hydrogen, 18 for water, 28 for nitrogen, 32 for oxygen.
 For those who have values in Barrers, the units to enter are cm³.cm/cm².s/mmHg, plus a factor of 10-11.

 As a bonus, if you specify the thickness in the original From units, the Permeance (or TR) is calculated in original and in To units.

 Note: up to 22 March 2018 there was an error of 324 too large in conversion of g water to cc of vapour.
 Thanks to Steve Rose who spotted and reported it!
 Then Sébastian Gaucel pointed out on 11 Jan 2019 that the conversion for oxygen and water were made at STP (i.e. 0°C) rather than at NTP (25°C), which is more generally applicable.
 If you have done previous calculations they will differ by a factor of 22.4/24 or 24/22.4.